Building Your First Budget To Start Your Small Business

 Subtract your expenses from your revenues to determine if you have made a profit or a loss over time.

 You’ll notice that there are many one-off costs in a business that’s starting.
-Accordingly, you will likely run the business for a while before reaching your break-even point to realize a profit.
+Then, you will likely run the business for a while before reaching your break-even point to realize a profit.

 7. Adjust Your Budget As Your Business Grows

 After a series of trading cycles, you’ll be in a position to make an intelligent projection of future business performance.
-You’ll be relying on past trends to predict future outcomes.
+Hence, you’ll be relying on past trends to predict future outcomes.

 Make the necessary adjustments that reflect the change in the business environment.
-After you have drawn a budget for your small business, make amendments periodically if need be.
+And after you have drawn a budget for your small business, make amendments periodically if need be.
 You can make the amendments quarterly, half-yearly, or annually.

 - Use budgeting apps that track expenses.